openSUSE/news-o-o/_posts/2011-04-02-opensuse-weekly-news-issue-169-is-out.markdown

       documentation writers, standardisation people and surely more roles.
 This gives a unique atmosphere to the event. (...)

-
+â€

+â€œ

 [Nelson
-        Marques: GNOME:Ayatana “ being populated](http://lizards.opensuse.org/2011/03/30/gnomeayatana-being-populated/)
+        Marques: GNOME:Ayatana â€“ being populated](http://lizards.opensuse.org/2011/03/30/gnomeayatana-being-populated/)

 GNOME:Ayatana repository is currently being populated.
-I™ve asked Dimstar who is reviewing
+Iâ€™ve asked Dimstar who is reviewing
-      the packages to enable ˜strictest mode™ as it™s a very nice opportunity to learn something more about openSUSE packaging guidelines.
+      the packages to enable â€˜strictest modeâ€™ as itâ€™s a very nice opportunity to learn something more about openSUSE packaging guidelines.

 As Canonical polishes their software for the release of Ubuntu Natty, their indicator
       stack will be at best shape also for openSUSE 11.4.
 More to come in next days.

-I™ve also enabled openSUSE Tumbleweed builds on my test repository, not really sure if
+Iâ€™ve also enabled openSUSE Tumbleweed builds on my test repository, not really sure if
-      Tumbleweed as some usage for this work, if so, ping me¦ I don™t mind sharing with them!
+      Tumbleweed as some usage for this work, if so, ping meâ€¦ I donâ€™t mind sharing with them!

 **License**: [GFDL 1.2](http://www.gnu.org/licenses/old-licenses/fdl-1.2.html )

-
+â€

+â€œ

 [Introducing
         snapper: A tool for managing btrfs snapshots](http://lizards.opensuse.org/2011/04/01/introducing-snapper/)